Agentic-Insights/langchain-labs/README.md

-# 🤖 LangChain 101: Agentic AI Tutorial and Samples
+# 🤖 LangChain Labs 101: Agentic AI Tutorial and Samples

 Welcome to the LangChain 101 repository!
 This project serves as a beginner's tutorial and collection of samples for agentic work using LangChain, a powerful framework for building applications with large language models (LLMs).